 RTEA supports a growing movement to reconnect young Australians to their natural surrounds, by immersing them in hands-on environmental education experiences.
 We encourage students to discover nature’s classroom, get their hands dirty, and take action for a sustainable future.

 The program takes an experiential learning approach to education, enabling teachers and students to easily step outside the classroom, to enhance their school’s natural environment or assist local conservation projects happening in their area.
 Schools and participants are offered a complete delivery package, including:

 • Transport to and from project sites in our bus

 • Personal Protective Equipment, tools and equipment

 • Program management and insurance

-Our activities link to and support the Western Australian Curriculum and cross curriculum priorities, specifically Sustainability and Aboriginal & Torres Strait Islander histories and cultures.
-Rio Tinto Earth Assist offers a variety of delivery models to suit different ages, regions and volunteering interests.
+Our activities link to and support the WA curriculum and cross curriculum priorities, specifically Sustainability and Aboriginal & Torres Strait Islander histories and cultures.
+RTEA offers a variety of delivery models to suit different ages, regions and volunteering interests.

 - Community Conservation Action (Excursion) – where students head out to a conservation site or wildlife sanctuary.
 Students can complete various activities to the betterment of their community and the environment as part of the school’s community service program, whilst learning skills that link with the WA curriculum.